NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     ```
     *For best scheduling functionality, it is not recommended to select a partition.*

-??? info "Sample batch script for high-priority job"
+??? example "Sample batch script for high-priority job"
     ```
     #!/bin/sh
     #SBATCH --job-name=job_monitor